kekoziar/shell-novice-custom/_episodes/02-filedir.md

 ### Getting help

 `ls` has lots of other **options**.
-There are two common ways to find out how to use a command and what options it accepts:
+There are two common ways to find out how to use a command and what options it accepts.
+Depending on your environment, you might find that only one of these commands works.

-1. We can pass a `--help` option to the command, such as:
+1. In git-bash and on linux, we can pass a `--help` option to the command, such as:
     ~~~
     $ ls --help
     ~~~
     {: .language-bash}

-2. We can read its manual with `man`, such as:
+2. If you're using a Mac, you can read the command's manual page with `man`, such as:
     ~~~
     $ man ls
     ~~~